zextras/tech-doc/source/suite/admin.rst

 Changing the Zextras Admin Log Path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   **Warning**

-   Carefully read this paragraph before changing the Zextras Admin Log
+.. warning:: Carefully read this paragraph before changing the Zextras
-   Path.
-Any error on the procedure will cause a potential log loss that
+   Admin Log Path.
+Any error on the procedure will cause a potential
-   will render the ``Monthly Report`` and ``Show Admin Logs`` features
+   log loss that will render the ``Monthly Report`` and ``Show Admin
-   highly unreliable.
+   Logs`` features highly unreliable.

 To safely change the Zextras Admin Log Path, follow these steps: